Florida National Guard trains with Albanian Cadets

-Albanian military cadets participate in Army Warrior Tasks Training with the 53rd Brigade Support Battalion, of the 53rd Infantry Brigade Combat Team, May 18, 2021.
-The 53rd BSB is conducting Army Warrior Tasks training with Albanian military cadets as part of a U.S. Army-led exercise designed to build readiness and interoperability between U.S., NATO allies and partner militaries.
+Charlie Company, 53rd BSB is conducting Army Warrior Tasks training with Albanian military cadets as part of a U.S. Army-led exercise designed to build readiness and interoperability between U.S., NATO allies and partner militaries.
+May 19, 2021.

-U.S. Soldiers will be partnering with Albanian Armed Forces during Exercise Immediate Response 21, a logistics-focused exercise to improve the movement of forces and equipment.
-Immediate Response 21 is part of DEFENDER-Europe 21, a large-scale multinational exercise allowing soldiers to engage with militaries of other nations, learn new skills, and conduct interoperability training.
-(U.S. Army Photo by Sgt.
-Jacob Cherena)

 |Date Taken: